Pacorichthys

 Pacorichthys ("Pacor fish") is an extinct genus of palaeoniscoid ray-finned fish from Switzerland.
 It is currently only known from the Meride Limestone, a part of the Monte San Giorgio palaeontological Lagerstatten, located in Canton Ticino.
 This deposit dates to the Middle Triassic, specifically the Late Ladinian.
-It was a small, fusiform fish similar to a large amount of other paleonisciformes though it possessed a expanded, fixed maxillary along with its suboperculum being larger than its operculum.
+It was a small, fusiform fish similar to a large amount of other paleonisciformes though it possessed an expanded, fixed maxillary along with its suboperculum being larger than its operculum.
 Though not fitting with the paleoenvironments seen in the rest of the group, a Redfieldiiform affinity has been suggested for the genus.
 There is only a single species in the genus being P. sangiorgii.

 History and naming

 Pacorichthys is only known from the holotype, MCSNL 5036, being a natural cast and its counterpart found at Val Mara D, a locality northwest of Meride.
 The studied layers of the site contain a variety of both vertebrate and invertebrate remains with some being only found at the site among the Kalkschieferzone member of the limestone.
 The name Pacorichthys derives from Ancient Greek and translates to "Pacor fish" in honor of the discoverer of the holotype, Enrico Pacor.
 The species name "sangiorgii" is a reference to where the holotype was found, being the Monte San Giorgio palaeontological Lagerstätte.